 In the Railway Car Shop you’ll find old CP passenger train cars that have had varying degrees of restoration.
 They have guided tours of the train cars or you can walk along through them at your own pace.
 We didn’t wait for a tour and that was probably for the best.
 My son loved looking at and being in the train cars but didn’t really want to wait around.

-There’s also some additional train cars that you can see around the park including one right at the front gate that I don’t have pictures of yet.
+There’s also some additional train cars that you can see around the park including one right at the front gate.

 Day Out With Thomas